 If you visit Hansen Creek trail with kids, you may want to make sure that they don’t leave the trail, and locate a spot a bit before the obvious digging spots (where footing become steeper and less stable) to plant yourself.
 Crystals are so abundant, and seemingly more exposed with every hard rainfall, that it is likely nearly anyone could have luck finding a crystal on this trail/hike even if they never left the trail at all!

 Crystal Digging and Mindfulness

 Crystal digging, it turns out, is an incredibly mindful experience.
 I am not someone who buys into a lot of the “magic” around crystals, but research in social sciences has demonstrated that mindfulness is incredibly powerful in inducing brain states that enhance a sense of wellbeing.

 In the process of digging, and intently looking for glimmers of light, I found myself to be growing more and more aware of my surroundings and myself.
 As I’d scoop a handful of dirt onto a flat stone and then spread that dirt with my hand looking for crystals, I felt myself growing increasingly aware of the sounds in the mountains around me, the feel of the dirt and minerals on my hands, and my own breathing.
 Although some would credit the crystals, I am certain that a day spent mindfully aware of my surroundings in an environment so near dirt and trees and fresh air dramatically changed my mindset and awareness of myself.

 Crystal Hunting as A Free Seattle Tourist Adventure

-If you are a Seattle tourist, Gem hunting at the Hansen Creek trail would be a fantastic way to experience hiking in the Pacific Northwest without wasting too much of your vacation time on a multi-day-commitment to backpacking – Hansen Creek can be done in half day including the drive there and back.
+If you are a Seattle tourist, Gem hunting at the Hansen Creek trail is a fantastic way to experience hiking in the Pacific Northwest without wasting too much of your vacation time on a multi-day-commitment to backpacking – Hansen Creek can be done in half-day including the drive there and back.

 Crystal Hunting in… The Vatican